maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 }
 ```

-Finally, because traces are an array of instruction pointers that are pushed to the stack, we need to translate addresses to symbols.
+Finally, because traces are arrays of instruction pointers, we need to translate addresses to symbols.

 ### Symbolization